-As already discussed, the $\order (k^2)$ terms are out of our interest as they are beyond the first-order spin MHD.
+As already discussed, the $\order (k^2)$ terms are outside of our interest, as they are beyond the first-order spin MHD.
 Expanding Eq.~(\ref{cos quartic}) up to the $k^2$ order, one gets the parameters $\Omega_i$ for Eq.~(\ref{quartic solution simple}) as

 In the same way, we obtain $\Omega_i$ for Eq.~(\ref{quantic solution simple-sonic}):

 and